MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/3-exercise-set-up-azure-ad.md

-﻿This exercise takes you through the process of creating Azure AD-related entities, including an Azure AD tenant and user and group objects.
+This exercise takes you through the process of creating Azure AD-related entities, including an Azure AD tenant and user and group objects.
 You'll use these entities in the next exercises of this module to access an Azure AD-integrated instance of an Azure Database for PostgreSQL single server instance.

 In this exercise, you'll: